mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 - Agree on what and when to communicate to directs and rest of company

-## Monthly Strategic
+## MLT Monthly Strategic

-Attendees:

-- MLT

-Objectives:

-- Discuss, analyze and decide upon a critical issue affecting long-term success

-Time:

-- Monthly meeting, lasts 2 - 4 hours.
-Exact time to be determined.
+The purpose of MLT monthly strategic meeting is to review and decide on strategic decisions

+### Time and People

+- Scheduled monthly for 3 hours with Mattermost Leadership Team

-Process
+### Process

+#### Materials Shared - before 9pm night before Monthly Meeting

+- Any materials for monthly agenda are shared prior to 9pm SF time before monthly meeting

+#### Agenda - 0:00

-- Agenda prepared over the course of a month, including topics that arise during weekly tactical
+- Agenda of strategic topics reviewed MLT and agreed upon

-- All material, e.g. slides, prepared in advance and focused on a specific topic
+#### Strategic Topics - 0:03

+- Strategic topics discussed per agenda

+#### Decisions/Actions

+- Agree on decisions and actions

+#### Cascading Communications

+- Agree on what and when to communicate to directs and rest of company

 ## Quarterly Business Review